Iraq War and the war on terror: U.S. propaganda operations and American public opinion

-After the 2006 midterm Congressional elections, Congress has pushed to begin withdrawing troops from Iraq, in part based on the argument that Iraq is a distraction, as opposed to a part of, the war on terror.
-Likewise, a January 2007 poll found that 57% of Americans feel that the Iraq War is not part of the War on Terror.
-By June 2007, polls revealed that only 30% of Americans support the war.
-On July 12, 2007 the House passed a resolution by 223 to 201, for redeployment [or withdrawal] of U.S. armed forces out of Iraq.
-The resolution requires most troops to withdraw from Iraq by April 1, 2008.
+After the 2006 midterm congressional elections, Congress pushed to begin withdrawing troops from Iraq, in part based on the argument that Iraq was a distraction, as opposed to a part of, the war on terror.
+Likewise, a January 2007 poll found that 57% of Americans felt that the Iraq War was not part of the war on terror.
+By June 2007, polls revealed that only 30% of Americans supported the war.
+On July 12, 2007, the House passed a resolution by 223 to 201, for redeployment [or withdrawal] of U.S. armed forces out of Iraq.
+The resolution required most troops to withdraw from Iraq by April 1, 2008.

+A 2008 study conducted by two investigative journalism organizations (Center for Public Integrity and Foundation for Independent Journalism) revealed that between September 2001 and September 2003, George W. Bush and seven senior officials in his administration issued explicit statements on at least 532 occasions claiming that Iraq possessed weapons of mass destruction or had established covert alliances with al-Qaeda, or both.
+The study concluded that such statements were issued by the American government as part of an "orchestrated campaign" to generate jingoistic attitudes in the United States in order to initiate a war based on "false pretenses".
+According to the report: "The cumulative effect of these false statements — amplified by thousands of news stories and broadcasts — was massive, with the media coverage creating an almost impenetrable din for several critical months in the run-up to war."